Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Grocery Bills

-Low-income families can tap into free grant money to pay grocery bills, giving them the extra financial flexibility to cover other personal expenses.
+Low-income families can use free grant money to pay grocery bills, giving them extra financial flexibility to cover other personal expenses.
 The Federal Department of Agriculture sends funds to state agencies in this case.

-The Supplemental Nutrition Assistance Program (SNAP or Food Stamps) provides nutrition benefits to augment the food budget of needy families to purchase healthy fare at grocery stores.
+The Supplemental Nutrition Assistance Program (SNAP or Food Stamps) provides nutrition benefits to augment the food budget of needy families, enabling them to purchase healthy fare at grocery stores.

 Apply for SNAP benefits at your local state agency.